The Machine Stops

 Psychological Constructs Explored

-• Isolation — The psychological cost of a life mediated by machines instead of human contact.
+The psychological cost of a life mediated by systems instead of authentic connection, revealing how separation shapes community, identity, and meaning.

 Editor in Chief